utkarsh530/GPUODEBenchmarks/README.md

     nvcc fatal   : No input files specified; use option --help for more information
 ```
-If `nvcc` is not found, the user needs to install CUDA Toolkit.
+If `nvcc` is not found, the user must install the CUDA Toolkit.
 The
-NVIDIA website lists out the resource
+NVIDIA's website lists the resource
 [`https://developer.nvidia.com/cuda-downloads`](https://developer.nvidia.com/cuda-downloads)
 for installation.